Milestone 3: Heroes feature

 Suppose a parent component navigation bar had "forward" and "back" buttons that scrolled through the list of heroes.
 Each click navigated imperatively to the

-with the next or previous id
+HeroDetailComponent with the next or previous id.

 You don't want the router to remove the current

-.
+HeroDetailComponent instance from the DOM only to re-create it for the next id.
 That could be visibly jarring.
 Better to simply re-use the same component instance and update the parameter.

 Unfortunately,

-is only called once per component instantiation.
+ngOnInit is only called once per component instantiation.
 You need a way to detect when the route parameters change from within the same instance.
-The observable paramMap
+The observable paramMap property handles that beautifully.

 When subscribing to an observable in a component, you almost always arrange to unsubscribe when the component is destroyed.